Managing Mambu Functions

 mambu configureThis part of the command is always required and can be used without the profile flags below.
 Using it without the flags sets the default credentials.YES

--k or --apiKeyThe Mambu API key attached to the named profile.NO
+-k or --apiKeyThe Mambu API key attached to the named profile.YES

--u or --urlThe URL of the Mambu environment attached to the named profile.NO
+-u or --urlThe URL of the Mambu environment attached to the named profile.YES

 Using credentials profiles